jmariano42/software_planner/readme.md

 # Software Planner

+## Summary

+This is an application that will allow users to easily design and generate software application skeletons.
+It will be built off of a DSL that will allow generation without the use of the UI if desired by the user.

 ## Software Planner Transpiler

 ### Goal

-Transpile DSL inot other language projects.
+Transpile DSL into other language projects.

 ### DSL